Design Thinking & Social Innovation

 For its very nature, design reminds business the importance of considering the final user not as an isolated unit, but as part of an ecosystem.
 If the ecosystem suffers, the user does it too.

-What's the role of Government (at its different levels) in all of this?
-Should Government compensate for the shortcoming of businesses?
-Should Government need to become more citizen centred rather than process and service centre?
-More and more Governments are familiarising with design and realising the impact they can achieve for their citizens.
+What's the role of the Government (at its different levels) in all of this?
+Should the Government compensate for the shortcomings of businesses?
+Should the Government need to become more citizen-centred rather than a process and service centre?

 Webinar recording now available:

-Download webinar's slides here.
+Download the webinar's slides here.

 Comments